absalom-muc/MHI-AC-Ctrl/Hardware.md

 If you prefer to assemble X1 on the top of the PCB because e.g. you want to place the MHI-AC-Ctrl outside of the AC, you have to consider the direction of X1 as shown on the following photo.

 <img src="images/Assembled-Board-HQ-top.jpg" width=400 align="center"/>

+## ESP32
+There is also an ESP32 variant available created by user [hberntsen](https://github.com/hberntsen/mhi-ac-ctrl-esp32-c3).
+It is a rewite of the core files and using esphome.
+Issues with it should be posted there :-)